 - Daimaru Umeda Branch

 Japanese people and Kit Kat have a strong connection.
-From an unknown brand, it became phenomenal through the amazing marketing gurus and chefs like Yasumasa Takagi.
-If you’re going to visit the country anytime soon, don’t forget to drop by the nearest branch in order to purchase special treats for your loved ones back home.
+From an unknown brand, it became phenomenal through amazing marketing gurus and chefs like Yasumasa Takagi.
+If you’re going to visit Japan anytime soon, don’t forget to drop by the nearest branch in order to purchase special treats for your loved ones back home.